msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 ### `revert_checker.py`

+**This script is copied from upstream LLVM.
+Please prefer to make upstream edits, rather than modifying this script.
+It's kept in a CrOS repo so we don't need an LLVM tree to `import` this from scripts here.**

 This script reports reverts which happen 'across' a certain LLVM commit.

 To clarify the meaning of 'across' with an example, if we had the following